 This Crab Rangoon Dip can be enjoyed warm or cold.
-Serve this appetizer along with quality crackers or wontons for a tasty and fun-to-eat dish!
+Serve this yummy dip along with quality crackers or wontons for a tasty and fun-to-eat dish!

 Why You’ll Love this Crab Rangoon Dip Recipe with Crackers

 This Crab Rangoon Dip is a real hit for parties, potlucks and visiting with friends over cocktails.
 This crab dip with cream cheese is easy to make ahead and serving with crackers is much easier (and faster) than making individual wrapped crab wontons!

 This yummy dip can be served heated or cold.
 We like serving it as a hot crab dip – it’s full of tasty cheesy crab flavor.

 You can make it up to 24 hours before your party and keep it in the fridge.
 Bring it to room temperature if you want to serve it as a cold crab Rangoon dip, or reheat in the oven to serve warm.

 Easy Crab Dip Ingredients

-- lump crab meat – either fresh or canned crab works great; the latter is super convenient.
+- jumbo lump crab meat – either fresh or canned crab works great; the latter is super convenient.